 Farmhouse Style lighting in our kitchen, dining area and entryway.

-The farmhouse project continues…….will it ever end?….It will be awhile since we just moved in about 2 months ago and I am still unpacking boxes.
+The farmhouse project continues…….We just moved in about 2 months ago and I am still unpacking boxes.
 UGH!!!

 To be able to afford the farmhouse we always wanted we planned to do some of the finishing work ourselves to stretch our dollars….so over the next months you will see tons of projects and tips on how we saved big bucks by DOING IT OURSELVES.